iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="KeyLocation+toJSON"></a>

 ### keyLocation.toJSON() ⇒ <code>any</code>
-Serializes `Signature` as a JSON object.
+Serializes `KeyLocation` to a JSON object.

 **Kind**: instance method of [<code>KeyLocation</code>](#KeyLocation)
 <a name="KeyLocation.fromJSON"></a>

 ### KeyLocation.fromJSON(json_value) ⇒ [<code>KeyLocation</code>](#KeyLocation)
-Deserializes a JSON object as `KeyLocation`.
+Deserializes `KeyLocation` from a JSON object.

 **Kind**: static method of [<code>KeyLocation</code>](#KeyLocation)